OnapleRPG/Wiki-Dev/README.md

 # Contributing

-The main info you might want to know if you're willing to contribute to our project are available in the contributing guide.
+The main info you might want to know if you're willing to contribute to our project are available in the [https://github.com/OnapleRPG/Wiki-Dev/blob/master/Contributing.md](contributing guide) .

 # Features

-See the feature list, featuring the current and upcoming Onaple plug-in features.
+See the [https://github.com/OnapleRPG/Wiki-Dev/blob/master/Features.md](Feature list) , featuring the current and upcoming Onaple plug-in features.